 Cell Phone Services Offering Smartphones with No Credit or Bad Credit

-There are several smartphone service providers that will allow customers to lease a smart phone with no credit or bad credit.
+There are several smartphone service providers that will allow customers to lease a smartphone with no credit check or bad credit.
 Those include:

-T-Mobile offers their T-Mobile One plan with no credit check.
+T-Mobile offers its T-Mobile One plan with no credit check.

 You don't have to pay more for this plan than for one with a credit check.